chopper83/cocktailRecipe/README.md

 # cocktailRecipe
 Website to learn about cocktail recipes

-run the command npm i on the terminal to install the node modules
+type node index.js on the terminal to run the program

-type node index.js to run the program
+once its running, open the browser and go to http://localhost:3000/ to see the website

-finally open the browser and go to http://localhost:3000/ to see the website
+refresh the website to see a random cocktail recipe or search for a drink